elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 -------------------------------------------------------------------------------

-**NB** If static methods are described in a declaration for the block with specific modifiers, they will be available in all instances of this block *regardless of the modifiers values*.
+**NB** If static methods are defined in a declaration for the block with specific modifiers, they will be available in all instances of this block *regardless of the modifiers values*.
-  Модификаторы являются свойствами экземпляров блоков, а статические методы принадлежат классу блока и поэтому не могут учитывать ограничения по модификатору.
-Modifiers are the properties of block instances, and static methods belong to the class of the block can not consider the limitations of the modifier.
+Modifiers are the properties of block instances, static methods belong to the class of the block, and so can not consider the limitations of the modifier.

 -------------------------------------------------------------------------------